Igor Pro on macOS 10.15, 11 and 12

 Created on September 17 at 09:44 am - by: aclight

-This page discusses the support of different Igor Pro versions on macOS 10.15 (Catalina) and macOS 11 (Big Sur).
+This page discusses the support of different Igor Pro versions on macOS 10.15 (Catalina, macOS 11 (Big Sur), and macOS 12 (Monterey).

 With macOS 10.15, Apple dropped the QuickTime framework that Igor uses to support most movie features, and added strict security features that prevent XOPs from running without special security certification ("notarization").

 Igor Pro 6

 Igor Pro 6 will not run on macOS 10.15 or later which support 64-bit applications only.

 Igor Pro 7

 The 64-bit Igor Pro 7 application (Igor64.app) may run, but WaveMetrics and/or third-party XOPs may not load and you may experience other issues.
 Igor Pro 7 is no longer maintained and will not receive any changes to improve macOS support.

 Igor Pro 8 and Igor Pro 9